 Other features of Hotspot Shield:

-- Content unblocking – Hotspot Shield allows you to access restricted content online.
+- Content restriction removal – Hotspot Shield allows you to access restricted content online.

 - IP masking – Hotspot Shield hides your actual IP address and replaces it with a new one temporarily.